-Our Newest Addiction: Screens as Our Little Master
+Our Addiction: Screens as Little Masters

 Kids today spend 5-15 hours a day on average staring at screens.
 The technology addiction is no different than addictions to eating, smoking, drinking or drugs.

 Today children spend 90% of their time indoors, less time than prisoners.
 This separation from the natural world is just exacerbating the effects of the digital media overload.

 #technology #addiction #screens #screenaddiction #kidsandscreens #positivenews #positiveinformation #coronavirusreading #covid19reading #pandemicreading #staypositive #LifeInspiration #UrbanNaturalDesigns #HeatherDavis #losangelesartist #kidsscreentime #childrendigitalmedia #screentimeresearch #digitalmediaresearch #ADHD #nature #distraction #focus #devices